Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Graphics:
 - Added a new Loading Screen created by Angel (see art credits for more information) which depicts a a Blériot XI during the Circuit of Europe 1911 over London.
+- Added a new animation for the Composer.